Inventories, Demand Shocks Propagation and Amplification in Supply Chains

 \section{Conclusions}

 Recent decades have been characterized by a significant change in how goods are produced due to the rise of global value chains.
 In this paper, I ask whether these trends trigger stronger or weaker propagation of final demand shocks.
 To answer this question, I start by asking whether we observe a higher output response to demand shocks by firms further away from consumption.
-Using a shift-share design based on global Input-Output data, I find that upstream firms respond up to three times more strongly than their downstream counterparts to the same final demand shock.
+Using a shift-share instrument based on global Input-Output data, I find that upstream firms respond up to twice as strongly as their downstream counterparts to the same final demand shock.
 I also find that this behavior also applies to inventories.

 I build a theoretical framework embedding procyclical inventories in a network model to study the key features determining upstream amplification vs. dissipation patterns.
 I then estimate the model, and, in counterfactual exercises, I find that in the absence of the inventory amplification channel, we would observe significantly lower output responses to demand shocks.
 This last result becomes particularly salient in light of the recent trends of increasing inventories and lengthening production chains.